yeze322/botframework-sdk/Orchestrator/docs/BFOrchestratorInteractive.md

 # Interactive

-Orchestrator CLI has an "interactive" command which allows a user to dynamiclly interact with an Orchestrator base lanaguage model and refine a training utterance set through commandlets.
+Orchestrator CLI has an "interactive" command which enables a user dynamiclly interacts with an Orchestrator base lanaguage model and refine a training utterance set through some CLI commandlets.

-During an interactive session, the command loads an Orchestrator base model into memory and manage serveral input cache variables that can be used by ensuing commandlets.
+During an interactive session, the command loads an Orchestrator base model into memory and manage serveral input cache variables that can be used by ensuing commandlets for maintaining the base model's example set.
 These variables include:

 - "current" utterance       - A cache for storing an utterance that can be used by several commandlets for interacting with an Orchestrator model.